LoTW is preferred to confirm QSO's, I upload often. I reply to bureau QSL's via GlobalQSL 100% but it might take a while. I also upload to eqsl.

 Rotary tower as of November 2013.
 6/6/6 on 10, 5/5/5 on 15, 5/5/5 on 20 (stacked KT36XA's).
 3L40@145 ft.
 30M dipole@100 ft.
 3L17 and 3L12 interlaced, single feed line, at 45 ft.

 Our 2006 C6 Z51 Corvette.
-Pix taken near Jay, Oklahoma by Tim Bijvoet exchange student from the Netherlands living with my brother Bill N0DSM.
+Pix taken at the home of my brother Bill N0DSM near Jay, Oklahoma by Tim Bijvoet exchange student from the Netherlands.

 You must be logged in to file a report on this page